Search via Quantum Walk: From quantum walk to search

-\begin{proof} For the mathematical analysis we reason in the Hilbert space $\mathcal{H}$, without the data structures, and also suppress the ancilla qubits used by the circuit~$R(P)$.
-We know that in the two-dimensional subspace~$\ess = \Span(\ket{\pi}, \; \ket{\mu})$, the Grover algorithm, consisting in $\Order(1/\sqrt{\eps})$ iterations of $\reflex(\pi)\cdot\reflex(\mu^\perp)$, turns the vector $\ket{\pi}$ into a state whose inner product with $\ket{\mu}$ is $1 - \Order ( \sqrt{\epsilon} )$.
-Using a hybrid argument as in~\cite{BennettBBV97,Vazirani98b}, we prove that the algorithm \textbf{Quantum Search$(P)$} simulates, with an arbitrarily small error, the Grover algorithm, and therefore finds a marked element with high probability, whenever such an element exists.
+\begin{proof} {}For convenience, we reason in the Hilbert space $\mathcal{H}$, without the data structures, and also omit the ancilla qubits used by the circuit~$R(P)$.
+Between applications of $R(P)$ the ancilla qubits remain in a state close to $\ket{0^{Tks}}$.

+First observe that if $M$ is empty then no marked element is found by \textbf{Quantum Search$(P,\eps)$}.
+We assume now that $M$ is non-empty.
+When~$\pM > 1/4$, we detect a marked element in Step~\ref{step-pM} with probability at least~$1 - (3/4)^5 > 3/4$.
+In analyzing the correctness of the remaining steps, we may therefore assume that~$\pM \leq 1/4$.
+Let~$\ess$ be the two-dimensional subspace~$\ess = \Span(\ket{\pi}, \; \ket{\mu})$.
+Recall that the randomized Grover algorithm consists in $T$ iterations of $\reflex(\pi)\cdot\reflex(\mu^\perp)$, where~$T$ is chosen uniformly at random from $[0,1/\sqrt{\eps}\,]$.
+Since $\eps\leq \pM \leq 1/4$, with constant probability the randomized Grover algorithm rotates the vector $\ket{\pi}$ in the space~$\ess$ into a state whose inner product with $\ket{\mu}$ is a constant.
+Using a hybrid argument as in Refs.~\cite{BennettBBV97,Vazirani98b}, we prove that the algorithm \textbf{Quantum Search$(P,\eps)$} simulates, with an arbitrarily small constant probability of error, the randomized Grover algorithm, and therefore finds a marked element with high probability, whenever such an element exists.